Delors/LectureDoc2/renaissance/css/core/behavior.css.md

 ## ld-deck and ld-card

-LectureDoc has special support for creating layouts which consists of multiple cards belonging to one deck, where each subsequent card replaces or overlays the previous card(s).
+LectureDoc has special support for creating layouts which consist of multiple cards belonging to one deck, where each subsequent card replaces or overlays the previous card(s).

 ## ld-scrollable